-With the recommendation of the Chair and/or the Director, certain candidates may be admitted to the three-year MFA program.
-In addition to the requisite MFA classes, these students will be required to complete a customized sequence of undergraduate courses during their first year.
+With the recommendation of the Chair and/or the Graduate Dean, certain candidates may be admitted to a three-year program.
+In addition to the requisite MFA courses, these students will be required to complete a customized sequence of undergraduate courses during their first year.
 The decision to accept a candidate into a three-year program will be made during the admissions process.
 Once admitted, students will be expected to complete all three years in accordance with the Satisfactory Academic Progress Requirements as outlined in the Academic Policies section of this catalog.